shivannis/xandr-docs-public/xandr-docs/articles/monetize/creative-ctv-guidelines-and-specifications.md

 ## Hosted creative CTV guidelines and specifications

-Buyers upload one media file and Xandr works on its transcoding.
+Buyers upload one media file and Microsoft Advertising works on its transcoding.
 Therefore, the following requirements are for an individual media file which the buyer needs to upload.

 ### Hulu